 - Difficult implementation.
 A hybrid cloud environment can be hard to implement and maintain.
 The design and implementation require the skills of an experienced cloud architect to make sure that the public cloud being used is compatible with the private infrastructure.
-It also requires on-premises infrastructure (servers, storage, and network components) which need to be managed by a dedicated trained IT team.
+It also requires on-premises infrastructure (servers, storage, and network components), which needs to be managed by a dedicated, trained IT team.

 - Visibility.
 Cloud environments are complicated, and the complexity increases as you break your environment into two different environments.
 This makes it difficult to have a clear view of your cloud system as a whole.

 - Bottleneck.
 The possibility of a network bottleneck emerges when transferring data between a private cloud and a public cloud.
 The transfer is done via the Internet, and it might be too slow to meet your IT needs.

 When you need to choose between the multi-cloud approach and the hybrid cloud approach, there’s no one best option for every circumstance.
 The key to making the right choice is understanding the strengths and weaknesses of each approach and then finding out which one can best satisfy your needs.
 Your decision should be followed by careful planning and implementation to achieve the best result.